Consisting of more than 700 islands is the Bahamas, a popular destination for people all around the world.

 4. Parliament Square

-The Parliament Square is a great spot for tourists to go to see the architecture of old Nassau.
+Parliament Square is an excellent spot for tourists to go to see the architecture of old Nassau.

 5. Queen’s Staircase

 The Queen’s Staircase is a major landmark in Nassau.